 The US situation is a good example of how things can quickly change at the top of the State organisation…

-While the CDC was quite stubborn and did ‘not recommend that people who are well wear a facemask to protect themselves from respiratory illnesses, including COVID-19.
+The CDC was quite stubborn and did ‘not recommend that people who are well wear a facemask to protect themselves from respiratory illnesses, including COVID-19.
 You should only wear a mask if a healthcare professional recommends it.
 A facemask should be used by people who have COVID-19 and are showing symptoms.’
-On last Thursday interview, Trump opened to some possibilities: ‘I don’t think they’ll be mandatory because some people don’t want to do that,” […] If people wanted to wear them, they can.
+On last Thursday’s interview, Trump opened up some possibilities: ‘I don’t think they’ll be mandatory because some people don’t want to do that,” […] If people wanted to wear them, they can.
 If people wanted to use scarves they can.’
 [2]

 Face masks and respirators: who MUST wear them?